Introducing a dignified approach to continence care in residential aged care

 Download the Best Practice Model of Continence Care in Residential Aged Care

-Translated by the Continence Foundation of Australia into Continence SMART Care, the Model is:
+Translated by the Continence Foundation of Australia into My Continence Care, the Model is:

 • Person-centred